hung101/whatsapp-store/README.md

 // That's it, you can now query from the prisma client without having to worry about handling the events const messages = prisma.message.findMany();
 ```

+## Transaction Timeout Issue

+If you encounter the `P2028` error (transaction timeout), it's because the default transaction timeout is 5 seconds.
+When processing large amounts of data (like message history), transactions may take longer.
+You can:

+1. **Increase the timeout** (shown above) - Set `timeout` to 60000ms (60 seconds) or higher
+2. **Optimize database performance** - Ensure proper indexing and database optimization
+3. **Batch operations** - Process data in smaller chunks if dealing with very large datasets

+For production environments, consider:
+- Setting `timeout` to at least 30-60 seconds
+- Monitoring database performance
+- Using connection pooling if needed

 ## Contributing